fwaggle/pyELM327/Readme.md

 # pyELM327 - A Python interface to Generic OBD2 Devices

+Frustrated with the quality of free OBD2 software, I decided to write my own.
+This involved learning how the ELM327 interface works, and in the meantime I figured I'd simply provide an API to access the ELM327 device programmatically, which I can then wrap a UI around.

 **Note: This is a work in progress, please don't expect it to be complete.

 It's also very poorly tested, using only the platforms and vehicles I had